The Thomas Chatterton Manuscript Project

 By Nathan Bailey

-The following story is not relevant to Chatterton but I am a romantic soul and couldn't just ignore it; now could I!
+The story in this panel (below the images), is not relevant to Chatterton but I am a romantic soul and couldn't just ignore it, now could I!
 And anyway life is about the journey, not the arrival!

 Where is Chatterton's copy of this dictionary?